-All lectures will be delivered via LLIR@Home, more courses will be announced soon
+All lectures will be delivered via LLIR@Home

-Middle East with Amnon Zohar
+The Middle East on the Move: Forward or Backward? with Amnon Zohar

 The Art and Science of Aging with Guy Bernard Proulx Living older and healthy is possible.
 Close to one million Canadians are in the 84 to 94 age group and the prevalence of dementia has gone down by 20% since the mid nineties.
 In this course, you will learn about the complexities, myths, and realities of people’s experience of growing old.
 We will highlight some of the ingredients inherent to the art of living well in old age.
 We will also look at different aging trajectories such as optimal aging, normal aging, mild cognitive impairments and dementia.
 We are witnessing a new era in how we perceive aging and healthcare.
 The aging population, including those with dementia, is requesting care and services closer to home.
 More aging friendly communities and attitudes are needed.
 As Seneca said a long time ago, “Life can be long if we know how to use it.”

 Operatic Quests: In the footsteps of… with Iain Scott